Police identify 'person of interest' in Brooklyn subway shooting

 New York City police said Tuesday evening they had identified a “person of interest” in the mass shooting that occurred during morning rush hour on a crowded subway.

-At a press conference at police headquarters, NYPD officials said they are seeking the whereabouts of Frank James, a 62-year-old Black male with known addresses in Philadelphia and Wisconsin.
+At a press conference at police headquarters, NYPD officials said they are seeking Frank James, a 62-year-old Black male with known addresses in Philadelphia and Wisconsin.

 Police said keys from a U-Haul van that James rented in Philadelphia were found in the subway and authorities were working to determine whether he was the suspect in the shooting.
 The unoccupied van was later located in Brooklyn and a bomb squad was sent to inspect the vehicle.